Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Consequences of ventricular extrasystole

-Ventricular extrasystole of type 1 according to the classification given above in the article does not pose a threat to life and usually does not cause any complications.
-With ventricular extrasystole of type 2, complications may develop, but the risk is relatively low.
+Ventricular extrasystole type 1, according to the classification given above in the article, is not life-threatening and usually does not cause any complications.
+With type 2 ventricular extrasystole, complications may develop, but the risk is relatively low.

 If the patient has polymorphic extrasystoles, paired extrasystoles, unstable paroxysmal tachycardia or early group extrasystoles, there is a high risk of life-threatening consequences: